ggmichael/craterstats/README.md

 There are two parts to creating a Craterstats plot:

-1. Specify the type of plot and any characteristics which apply to the analysis as a whole, e.g. whether differential, cumulative of other data presentation; the chronology system, displayed axis ranges
+1. Specify the type of plot and any characteristics which apply to the analysis as a whole, e.g. whether differential, cumulative or other data presentation; the chronology system, displayed axis ranges

 2. Specify the data to be overplotted, and which chronology model evaluations should be applied to it

 In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies chronology system 4, *Mars, Neukum-Ivanov (2001)* , and the `-title Example plot` adds the chosen title.

 The `-p` indicates the start of an overplot definition, which should come after the part 1 settings.
-Following this, the path to the data source is given (note that %sample% is a path abbreviation to an installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
+Following this, the path to the data source is given (note that %sample% is a path abbreviation to a craterstats installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
 Note that parameters within an overplot definition are separated by a `,`.

     craterstats -cs neukumivanov -title Example plot -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]